 Internships can be 3-10 hours per week (or 30-100 hours per quarter) during the 10-week quarter (Autumn, Winter, Spring).
 Internships exceeding 10 hours per week (or 100 per quarter) are not permitted, and students are only allowed to do one internship per quarter.
 Students interested in completing an internship during the Summer quarter must consult with the EdCareers Associate Director to determine the appropriate number of hours.

 Students may earn one unit of credit for a paid or unpaid internship.
 This unit of credit reflects work done specifically for the course, and not for the work being done in the internship.
-LDT students should enroll in EDUC 215, POLS students should enroll in EDUC 210, and MA/MBA students should enroll in EDUC 380.
+LDT students should enroll in EDUC 215 and MA/MBA students should enroll in EDUC 380.
 MA/MBA students must arrange and gain approval for their work and deliverables (beyond work done for the internship itself) with their sponsoring faculty member before enrolling in EDUC 380.
 Students in other programs should consult with EdCareers about the appropriate course in which to enroll, if there is one.
 Enrollment must be in the same quarter the student is completing the internship.

 Students completing an unpaid internship have an option to earn additional units, up to three units total.
 Students working an average of 3-5 uncompensated hours per week (30-59 over a 10-week quarter) may earn a total of two units; students working an average of 6-10 uncompensated hours per week (60-100 over a 10-week quarter) may earn a total of three units.
-Students interested in completing an internship during the Summer quarter must consult with the EdCareers Associate Director to determine the appropriate number of units, if applicable.
+LDT students interested in completing an internship during the Summer quarter must speak with the LDT Program Director.
+All other students interested in completing an internship during the Summer quarter must consult with EdCareers staff to determine the appropriate number of units, if applicable.

 We encourage all students to think of the internship as a career position.
 To increase the likelihood that students will achieve their internship goals, we encourage students to be proactive and evaluate the internship experience by asking these questions: